In subcontractors,

 Contract for work and labour - theory and practice

 However, with the increasing use of contractors, their employees often also appear as a de facto peripheral workforce.
-This means that they appear in the customer's company and carry out work there that was previously carried out by the customer itself.
+This means that they appear at the customer's company and carry out work there that was previously carried out by the customer itself.
 This takes place over a long period of time, so that the ordering company saves on permanent staff and the associated costs in this area.
 As the subcontracted company often works more cheaply, it is ordered again and again instead of expanding the main company's capacities in this area.
 In other words, the subcontractor effectively replaces part of the core workforce.

 This development can also be seen as positive.
 Here, the main company saves costs, which allows it to remain competitive.
 At the same time, work that is often carried out by unskilled labour is carried out by a company that has established itself in this area.
 This means that it can adapt and react flexibly to demand by moving labour from client to client and thus always following demand.